tschettervictor/bsd-apps/librenms/README.md

 - for any change you make to the `/usr/local/www/librenms/.env` file, you will probably have to update the config.
 Do so by running `su -m www -c 'cd /usr/local/www/librenms && lnms config:clear` then `su -m www -c 'cd /usr/local/www/librenms && lnms config:cache`.
 - the config directory (see below) is mounted with `config.php` and `.env` inside.
-These two files are linked using `ln -sf` to
+These two files are linked using `ln -sf` into
-`/usr/local/www/librenms` as that is where they are expected to be.
+`/usr/local/www/librenms/` as that is where they are expected to be.
 This is done so we can save them outside the jail.
 Otherwise we need to mount the entire `/usr/local/www/librenms` directory, which isn't practical.

 ## Variables